marcelohama/cart-woocommerce/README.md

 This feature allows merchants to have a standard checkout.
 It includes features like customizations of title, description, category, and external reference, integrations via iframe, modal, and redirection, with configurable auto-returning, max installments and payment method exclusion setup, and sandbox/debug options.
+Starting from version 2.0.0, custom checkout is available with all the features of standard checkout plus tickets.

 *Available for Argentina, Brazil, Chile, Colombia, Mexico and Venezuela*